 Saying I lived a week like Miranda Kerr is an ambitious statement.
 I would be obviating the simple fact that I did not get invited to any movie premieres, magazine cover shoots, or dates with Snapchat founder Evan Spiegel.

 But I did spend a week elevating my lifestyle choices enough to where they would pass as eco-friendly and organic for the self-proclaimed wellness guru.
-And that meant heaping amounts of wellness practices I would normally never give second thought to: vowing to drink alkaline water, making sure to diffuse an essential oil while I turned on my 37th “Friends” episode of the week and eating — or trying to eat— organic foods as best as I could.
+And that meant heaping amounts of wellness practices I would normally never give a second thought to vowing to drink alkaline water, making sure to diffuse an essential oil while I turned on my 37th “Friends” episode of the week and eating — or trying to eat— organic foods as best as I could.

 After all, Kerr is a wellness master.
-Her lifestyle is routinely featured in magazine after magazine, with surrounding headlines akin to something like “glowing, skin, wellness tips.”
+Her lifestyle is routinely featured in a magazine after magazine, with surrounding headlines akin to something like “glowing, skin, wellness tips.”
 The 36-year-old Australian supermodel is also expecting her second child with Spiegel, and if juggling pregnancy, a thriving beauty business (KORA Organics), a daily routine of yoga and cooking is not a superhero feat on its own accord, then I do not know what is.
 So, after researching her favorite wellness habits, I decided to implement a few on my own.
 I just needed to know what the hype was all about, and if any of these actually made me a more healthy, glowy, pleasant person to be around.
 Here are my honest thoughts.

 I like to think I am a pretty self-actualized human being.
 I cross-train a good 3-5 times a week.
 I cook a lot of my own meals and grocery shops most Sundays.
 I do actually read up on health and wellness a fair amount, though do not have the honor of calling myself the proud owner of any sturdy coffee table books on this topic.
 I turn the lights off whenever I leave a room and at night only keep the nearby lamp on.
 But I am also the first person to run to the kitchen when they announce there is cake and my dietary philosophy aligns more closely with that of the Cookie Monster.
 I do not diet, period.
-But I do — aside from eat sweet — eat pretty light and green.
+But I do — aside from eating sweet — eat pretty light and green.
 But hey, Kerr says she is “80 percent good girl and 20 percent naughty,” so I will ascribe those to the overflowing naughty list.

 So, all in all, I am not totally at rock bottom here, but I am certainly nowhere near Kerr.

-The Claim: I have suffered from rhinitis my whole life, which is chronic inflammation of the mucous membrane of the nose.
+The Claim: I have suffered from rhinitis my whole life, which is a chronic inflammation of the mucous membrane of the nose.
 Even when there is no pollen around, I will find myself with a stuffy or runny nose in the morning.
 So learning that Kerr is a big proponent of air filters in her home, meant license to fix my ailment once and for all.
 Did they work?
 No idea.

-The Trial: I like to think my apartment is clean, for the most part, but in this whole process, I learned that just like food and water, the air we breathe is an essential part of our well-being, and there are just so many more pollutants — like sulphur dioxide and nitrogen oxides — in the air that there were hundreds of years ago as a byproduct of industrialization.
-In fact, indoor air is not immune and can sometimes be even dirtier than the air outside because of lack of circulation.
+The Trial: I like to think my apartment is clean, for the most part, but in this whole process, I learned that just like food and water, the air we breathe is an essential part of our well-being, and there are just so many more pollutants — like sulfur dioxide and nitrogen oxides — in the air that there were hundreds of years ago as a byproduct of industrialization.
+In fact, indoor air is not immune and can sometimes be even dirtier than the air outside because of a lack of circulation.

 So, I tried the Honeywell True HEPA Whole Room Air Purifier with Allergen Remover (Kerr uses a Rabbit Air Purifier, but the cost will set you back over $500).
 It has three settings: General Clean, Allergen and Germ.
 According to Pure Earth, toxic pollution affects more than 200 million people worldwide, so I was not about to get prideful, and off I went and turned it on the Allergen setting every night around bedtime for four hours.